 PONV is a common complication of surgery, occurring in approximately 30% of surgical patients and up to 80% of high-risk patients.
 It is associated with the use of anaesthetic gases and opioid pain-killers and is particularly common following gynaecological, abdominal, breast, eye and ear operations, especially those lasting an hour or more.

 The Group estimates that approximately 65 million surgical procedures are conducted in the US each year that require injectable analgesia and are eligible for antiemetic use to prevent PONV.
-Based on market research, Acacia Pharma estimates that the total market for prophylactic and rescue treatment comprises an etsimated 32 million treatment events and an estimated 50 million doses each year in the US.
+Based on market research, Acacia Pharma estimates that the total market in the US for prophylactic and rescue treatment comprises an esimated 34 million treatment events annually.

 PONV has been ranked as the most undesirable of all surgical complications by patients and contributes significantly to patient anxiety and distress.
 PONV can delay hospital discharge; result in re-admission after in-patient procedures; and lead to day-case patients being admitted to hospital, all of which can result in significantly increased healthcare costs.